DefGuard/docs/deployment-strategies/standalone-package-based-installation/README.md

 * we created `.pgpass` file that consist of `<hostname>:<port>:<database>:<user>:<password>`
 * we connected into the `defguard` database to verify `defguard` user can communicate with the database

-## Installing packages
+## Defguard packages

 {% hint style="info" %}
-Defguard also have public APT repository, if you want know how to set it up, follow [this guide](defguard-apt-repository.md).
+Defguard also has a public APT repository, if you want know how to set it up, follow [this guide](defguard-apt-repository.md).
 {% endhint %}

 ### Core